How to Make Fire Cider

 Fire Cider Health Benefits

-There are soooo many ways to enjoy this elixir.
+There are soooo many ways to enjoy this immune-boosting elixir.
 I’m excited to make my way through this list!

 • Take a shot (about 1-2 Tablespoons) straight up.